polilluminato/awesome-pubdev/README.md

 * [mailto](https://pub.dev/packages/mailto) - Simple Dart package for creating mailto links in your Flutter apps.
 * [package_info](https://pub.dev/packages/package_info) - This Flutter plugin provides an API for querying information about an application package.
 * [path_provider](https://pub.dev/packages/path_provider) - Flutter plugin for getting commonly used locations on host platform file systems, such as the temp and app data directories.
+* [printing](https://pub.dev/packages/printing) - Plugin that allows Flutter apps to generate and print documents to compatible printers on Android, iOS, macOS, Windows, and Linux, as well as web print.
 * [quick_actions](https://pub.dev/packages/quick_actions) - Flutter plugin for creating shortcuts on home screen, also known as Quick Actions on iOS and App Shortcuts on Android.
 * [rules](https://pub.dev/packages/rules) - Rules is a simple yet powerful and feature-rich validation library for both dart and flutter.
 * [share](https://pub.dev/packages/share) - A Flutter plugin to share content from your Flutter app via the platform's share dialog.